webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 == Next ==

-* Rebuild VMs to new Ubuntu version (no config refactor yet):
+* Upgrade to latest Ubuntu 14.04 LTS version, and their configured services for each VM types;
 ** account
 ** webat
 ** mail